What is RAC:

 Recover, Adapt, Connect?

 An Australian Government funded initiative to support communities and individuals who have been affected by the Black Summer Bushfires.
 HealthWISE, through our Recover, Adapt, Connect program aims to provide assistance to communities and individuals affected by natural disasters.
-The program provides access to mental health and allied health services and community education workshops for all ages to support recovery and to prepare for future disasters.
+The program provided access to mental health and allied health services and community education workshops for all ages to support recovery and to prepare for future disasters.

 Who can access RAC?